Coopersmith Career Consulting | Evaluated Learning Experience

 August 2018 - Present.

-This proficiency exam provides students with an introductory overview of the topic of Human Resource Management (HRM) and focuses on the study of various components supporting strategic functionality of an organization.
+This course provides students with an introductory overview of the topic of Human Resource Management (HRM) and focuses on the study of various components supporting strategic functionality of an organization.
 Major topics include, but are not limited to: the law, governance, employee rights, organizational diversity, staffing, employee development, compensation and benefits, international HRM.
-This course begins with an introduction to the historical and present-day role of HRM, including relevant vocabulary used in the field.
+The course begins with an introduction to the historical and present-day role of HRM, including relevant vocabulary used in the field.

 In the lower division baccalaureate/associate degree category, 3 semester hours in Human Resource Management, Management, Operations Management, Business Communications, or Entrepreneurship (8/18).